thehonorguard/mkdocs/docs/RoleGuide/medic.md

 As of now, casualty collection point (CCP) is rarely used.
 We are looking forward to use this type of gameplay more in the future, where a clear medical team and chain of command is established.

-Normally there would be different classes of medical personnel with different roles, bur for now, we stick with a platoon medic, and 1 to 3 combat life savers.
+Normally there would be different classes of medical personnel with different roles, but for now, we stick with a platoon medic, and 1 to 3 combat life savers.

 ### Combat life saver (CLS)